WaffleBuffer/Koalas/README.md

 - get the names of the columns.

 This library is also usefull to manage data in the form of methods.
-- get a certain line in the DataFrame.
+- get some lines in the DataFrame from indexes.
-- get a certain column in the DataFrame.
+- get some columns from their names.

 To run code coverage :